DaetwylerStephan/self_driving_multiscale_control/docs/software_installation.rst

 Installation of the software
 ============================

-Now navigate to the folder "multiScale", where the setup.py and requirements.txt file are located, and install the software:
+Now navigate to the folder "self_driving_multiscale_control", where the setup.py and requirements.txt file are located, and install the software:

 .. code-block:: console